harnaman-hk/sysadmin/Networking/System Status/README.md

 # System Status
 This is a bash script to send email at midnight of status of all services, error logs and warnings.
+For suspicious user activity and system warnings, the logs are scanned for possible indicators as sending the entire logs can be too volumnious.

 ## Email at midnight
 This can be achieved by setting up a cron job in linux.